New Zealand Winter Tours

 1. The Tongariro Crossing

 New Zealand’s North Island has a temperate, and almost tropical climate.
 Snow and ice is very rare, the only place it’s commonly found is in the volcanic region of the Central Plateau.
-This is where you’ll find Ruapehu Ski area, and New Zealand’s best day hike; the Tongariro Alpine Crossing.
+This is where you’ll find Ruapehu Ski Area, and New Zealand’s best day hike; the Tongariro Alpine Crossing.

 Most people choose to hike the Tongariro Crossing during the warmer months (September – May) to get stunning views of the barren volcanic landscape, and iconic Emerald Lakes.
-But what many people don’t realise, is that hiking the Tongariro Crossing in winter is actually one of New Zealand’s most iconic adventure experiences.
+But what many people don’t realise, is that hiking the Tongariro Crossing in winter is actually one of New Zealand’s most exciting adventure experiences.

 In the peak winter months (June, July and August) the Tongariro Crossing becomes a winter wonderland, and a winter hiking paradise.
 But there are a few steep and narrow sections of trail – such as the Devils Staircase, which are prone to gathering ice, so it’s highly recommended to join an expert local guiding company.
 A local guiding company will provide you with an ice axe, crampons and a helmet, and accompany you on your journey to ensure you stick to the safest path, and you steer away from unnecessary risk.